smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 In human-readable format, `Blob` is serialized as base64 encoded string and any data to be deserialized as this data type must be encoded in base 64.
 Encoding must be carried out by `base64::encode` function available from `aws_smithy_types` crate.
-Non-human readable format implements `Blob` as an array of `u64` which is created by encoding `u8` as big endian.
+Non-human readable format serializes `Blob` with `fn serialize_bytes`.

 - Reason behind the implementation of human-readable format

-`aws_smithy_types` crate comes with functions for encoding base 64, which makes the implementation simpler.
+`aws_smithy_types` crate comes with functions for encoding/decoding base 64, which makes the implementation simpler.
 Additionally, AWS CLI and AWS SDK for other languages require data to be encoded in base 64 when it requires `Blob` type as input.

 For the reasons above, we believe base 64 is favourable over other encoding schemes such as base 16, 32, or Ascii85.